dberzano/cern-alice-setup/hltcloud/README.md

 faster when running on many hosts at the same time, expecially if you consider that the command waits for virtual machines to disappear after issuing the kill command.

+The `--vm-timeout` switch (optional; defaults to 300 s) tells the script how long it is acceptable to wait for OpenStack to delete VMs before force-killing them.
+Use it to fine-tune the wait time.
+In combination with `--force-shutoff` OpenStack services on the compute node will be deactivated even when the timeout is reached.

 **Note:** the command runs in **dry-run** mode by default, meaning that it only simulates what would do.
 Prepend `--for-real` to effectively execute it.